 I am a crap cook.
 Not because I don’t like cooking, but because I am surrounded by kickass cooks who complain when I do things wrong.
 And… why bother.
 But I am familiar with food, and what I like, and have picked up some simple recipes and cooking techniques just by watching others.
-So now, with 3-months housesitting, alone, I thought I would set myself some fun challenges between my hugging and stroking cats.
+So now, with 3-months housesitting, alone in Bangor, I thought I would set myself some fun challenges between my hugging and stroking cats.
 And the first of my fun challenges is to be vegetarian for a week.

 So this starts just after New Year, using the leftover food from the festive season, along with a cupboard of spices, sauces and condiments.
 All bought locally or from the nearest Tescos or, at its furthest, the Asia Supermarket in Belfast.
 Supplemented by little more than veg. and cheap stuff from the shelves of my local shops.
 And don’t expect food porn (as you’ll see below) but I have always been more concerned with how food tastes that how it looks.
 And most foods that I do love look aesthetically ugly anyway.
 It’s also home-cooking, so what do you expect?